cleosson/DataScienceSpecialization/README.md

 Coursera Practical Machine Learning Project
 ===========================================

-This contains the R markdown describing the code and approach used to analyse the data provided there: http://groupware.les.inf.puc-rio.br/har
+This contains the R markdown and compiled HTML file describing your analysis.
+The data provided there: http://groupware.les.inf.puc-rio.br/har